What Does "Right-Brained" Mean in Learning?

-It has been on my mind to dive into this topic for quite some time now, considering that the term “right-brained” is all over our blog and website.
-If we should want to be super-technical, saying that our products are right-brained is completely misleading!
-If that were the case, there would be no symbols in any of our products, no numbers, no letters, and no words!
+The term “right-brained” is all over our blog and website and all over the internet, and there seems to be some confusion about what it means.
+When we say our products are right-brained, we don't mean it literally.
+If that were the case, there would be no symbols: no numbers, no letters, and no words!
 All we would have would be color, images, patterns, rhythm, and so forth.

-To say our focus is on right-brained learners is completely accurate, but to say that our products are right-brained, not so much.
+To say our focus is on right-brained learners is completely accurate.
 That term is just shorthand for saying that our products are FOR right-brained learners: are designed to marry the functioning of the left and right hemispheres of the brain.
 To simplify, we have taken to just calling them right-brained.

 Right-Brained Addition & Subtraction, Vol 1